MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppSharedPackageContainer.md

 Name               : ContosoTestContainer
 Id                 : ContosoTestContainer_2
 PackageFamilyNames : {Contoso.SpellCheckPlugin2.1.0.0.0_7pneu3d8sswe, Notepad++.2.0.0.1_ohjis898f1}
 ```

-This command shows the packages in any shared package container which has a prefix of Contoso
+This command shows the packages in any shared package container that has a prefix of Contoso.

 ## PARAMETERS

 ### -AllUsers
-Get matching packages that are either deployed to any user or are provisioned to the machine
+Get matching packages that are either deployed to any user or are provisioned to the machine.

 ```yaml
 Type: SwitchParameter